 Attention bias refers to the tendency for an emotional stimulus to influence attention.
 The term is most typically used to refer to biases related to emotional content, typically in bottom-up-capture attention tasks.

-Definition contributed by DPine about four years agoNo relations have yet been associated. attention bias
+Definition contributed by DPine about five years agoNo relations have yet been associated. attention bias

 has been asserted to measure the following CONCEPTS

 associated with attention biasNo associations have been added.

 for attention biasNo external datasets have been added.

 Experimental conditions are the subsets of an experiment that define the relevant experimental manipulation.

 In the Cognitive Atlas, we define a contrast as any function over experimental conditions.
 The simplest contrast is the indicator value for a specific condition; more complex contrasts include linear or nonlinear functions of the indicator across different experimental conditions.